Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Abstract

 \section{Abstract}

 The development of connected autonomous vehicles (CAVs) facilitates the enhancement of traffic efficiency in complicated scenarios.
-In unsignalized roundabout scenarios, difficulties remain unsolved in developing an effective and efficient coordination strategy for CAVs.
-In this paper, we formulate the cooperative autonomous driving problem of CAVs in the roundabout scenario as a constrained optimal control problem, and propose a computationally-efficient parallel optimization framework to generate strategies for CAVs such that the travel efficiency is improved with hard safety guarantees.
-All constraints involved in the roundabout scenario are addressed appropriately with convex approximation, such that the convexity property of the reformulated optimization problem is exhibited.
-Then, a parallel optimization algorithm is presented to solve the reformulated optimization problem, where an embodied iterative nearest neighbor search strategy to determine the optimal passing sequence in the roundabout scenario.
-It is noteworthy that the travel efficiency in the roundabout scenario is enhanced and the computation burden is considerably alleviated with the innovation development.
-We also examine the proposed method in CARLA simulator and perform thorough comparisons with a rule-based baseline and the commonly used IPOPT optimization solver to demonstrate the effectiveness and efficiency of the proposed approach.
+Difficulties remain unsolved in developing an effective and efficient coordination strategy for CAVs.
+In this paper, we formulate the cooperative autonomous driving task of CAVs as an optimal control problem with safety conditions enforced as hard constraints, and propose a computationally-efficient parallel optimization framework to generate strategies for CAVs with the travel efficiency improved and the hard safety constraints satisfied.
+Specifically, all constraints involved are addressed appropriately with convex approximation, such that the convexity property of the reformulated optimization problem is exhibited.
+Then, a parallel optimization algorithm is presented to solve the reformulated optimization problem, with an embodied iterative nearest neighbor search strategy to determine the optimal passing sequence.
+It is noteworthy that the travel efficiency is enhanced and the computation burden is considerably alleviated with the proposed innovation development.
+We also examine the proposed method in CARLA simulator and perform thorough comparisons to demonstrate the effectiveness and efficiency of the proposed approach.